 Speaking of which…

-8. Do extensive background research beforehand and find some piece of backstory to compliment.
+8. Do extensive background research beforehand and find some piece of backstory to compliment them on.

 This is another strategy that has so many similarities and yet also fundamental differences to features reporting.
 Even more than in editorial features writing, it is crucial to know your topic and your expert when you head into the interview.
 The executive will assume you know their product or company better than any other writer — otherwise, why would you have this assignment?